PA5190: Leadership to Address Global Grand Challenges

 Will Hueston, Executive Director, Global Initiative for Food Systems Leadership, College of Veterinary Medicine & School of Public Health

-Laura Bloomberg, PhD, Executive Director, Center for Integrative Leadership, Humphrey School of Public Affairs
+Laura Bloomberg, PhD, Associate Dean, Humphrey School of Public Affairs

 Linda Valeri, MBA, College of Veterinary Medicine